PedroCristo/README-TEST/README.md

 4. In this project the summernote editor was used so for this to work in Heroku add: X_FRAME_OPTIONS = 'SAMEORIGIN' to settings.py.
 5. In Heroku settings config vars delete the record for DISABLE_COLLECTSTATIC
-6. In Heroku settings config vars set the record for USE_AWS to True
+6. In Heroku settings config vars set the record for USE_AWS to True<br>

 ## Forking This Project